rothos/protocol_1/index.md

 It can be helpful to realize that you need to become a genius.
 You need to become brilliant.
 You will become brilliant, at least along some narrow dimensions, in the course of doing this thing.
 If you strive for that, relax into it, things will go more smoothly.

 The level of skill and (mostly implicit) intricate knowledge that you need to acquire is shockingly high.
 It’s like you need to learn every single instrument in an entire orchestra, including the ones that, at least historically, very rarely get used, as well as how to be a conductor.
 But that’s what the protocol is for.
 The protocol helps you do that.
-But if you’re ready for that, you know what’s supposed to happen, then that can go more eaily.
+But if you’re ready for that, you know what’s supposed to happen, then that can go more easily.

 Additionally, it can help to reach for words, phrases, and concepts like these:

 - comprehensiveness
 - systematicity
-- exhaustivity
+- exhaustiveness
 - flawlessness
 - perfection
 - no shims, no patches, nothing left behind, no subtle errors, no subtle jogs or discontinuities or shear